A reliable grading report is very important when buying a diamond.

-By now, you probably know that diamonds are priced based on combined qualities of the 4Cs.
-If somebody was to show you a diamond and tell you that it is an F color SI1 clarity diamond, how do you know the diamond is really an F and not an H?
-Could the SI1 clarity also be misrepresented when it is actually supposed to be an I1 instead?
+By now, you probably know the price of a diamond is largely dependant on the qualities of its 4Cs.
+If somebody shows you an uncertified diamond and claims that it has an F color and SI1 clarity rating, how do you know the diamond is really an F and not an H color?
+Could the SI1 clarity be misrepresented when it is actually an I1 instead?

-Although “certification” is technically an incorrect term for a grading report, the reason it is commonly used in the industry is because of marketing purposes and because it is an easier term for consumers to understand.
+Although “certification” is technically an incorrect term for a grading report, the reasons it is commonly used in the industry are mainly for marketing purposes and because it is an easier term for consumers to understand.

 1) You know exactly whether the diamond is natural or synthetic.

 3) Allows you to easily compare diamonds due to the consistency of grading.

 4) Provides you with added confidence and value.

 Now, there are plenty of gemological labs that provide grading services but the two most reliable labs in the world are GIA and AGS.
 They are highly recognized in the jewelry industry for their impartial, consistent and precise grading standards.

 As a consumer, you should NEVER buy a diamond that is graded any other lab unless you want to get ripped off.

 If you had been around the local stores, you will probably hear some jewelers claiming that you don’t need a certificate for a diamond.
 This is always used as a marketing pitch to prey on unwary customers and they will usually tell you that GIA certified diamonds cost a lot more than non-GIA certified stones.

 After all, you are told that you are buying a diamond and not a piece of paper.
 Why shouldn’t you save yourself thousands of dollars and get an “uncertified” diamond instead?